 - Repeat steps three and four until the destination node has been marked solved.

-Dijkstra’s algorithm is often used to find real-world shortest paths, such as for navigation and logistics.
-Let’s see how it would find the shortest driving route between Sydney and Perth in Australia.
+Dijkstra’s algorithm is often used to find real-world shortest paths, like for navigation and logistics.
+Let’s look at an example.

-Sydney is the start node and is immediately solved with a value of 0 as we are already there.
+Sydney is the start node and is immediately solved with a value of 0 as our famous duo are already there.

-Moving in a breadth-first manner, we look at the next cities a level away from Sydney: Brisbane, Canberra and Melbourne.
+Moving in a breadth-first manner, they look at the next cities one hop away from Sydney: Brisbane, Canberra and Melbourne.

-Canberra is the shortest path at 4 hours, so we count that as solved.
-We continue onto the next level, considering the next nodes out from our solved nodes and selecting the shortest paths.
+Canberra is the shortest path at 4 hours, so they count that as solved.
+They continue looking at the rest of the graph from their solved nodes (from Sydney and from Canberra), considering other nodes and selecting the shortest path.
 From there, Brisbane at 9 hours is the next solved node.

-We move on, choosing between Melbourne, Cairns and Alice Springs.
-Melbourne is the shortest path at 10 hours from Sydney via Canberra, so it becomes the next solved node.
+They move on, choosing between Melbourne, Cairns and Alice Springs.
+Melbourne is the shortest (total) path at 10 hours from Sydney via Canberra, so it becomes their next solved node.

-Our next options of neighboring nodes to solved ones are Adelaide, Cairns and Alice Springs.
+Their next options of neighboring nodes (from already solved ones) are Adelaide, Cairns and Alice Springs.
 At 18 hours from Sydney via Canberra and Melbourne, Adelaide is the next shortest path.

-From Alice Springs, our two options are Darwin and Cairns.
+From Alice Springs, their two options are Darwin and Cairns.
 The latter is 31 hours to the former’s 34 hours, so Cairns is the next solved node.

 The only unsolved node left from Cairns is Darwin.

-From Darwin, we make the final stretch and end up at Perth, with a cost of 82 hours for this given explored path.
+From Darwin, they make the final stretch and end up at Perth, with a cost of 82 hours for this given explored path.

-Now that Dijkstra’s algorithm has solved for all possible paths, it can rightly compare the two routes to Perth:
+Now that al-Khwarizmi and Euler have used Dijkstra’s algorithm to solve for all possible paths, they can rightly compare the two routes to Perth: